breakin/snestistics-homepage-staging/docs/tutorial-re2.md

 ![Stepping Out](/images/tutorial-re2/stepping_out.png)
 > Pro-Tip!
 Notice that the same labels we know from the snestistics disassembly are also visible in the bsnes+ debugger?
 Wonderful, right?
 Use the `-symbolfmaoutfile` option to generate a symbol file that will automatically be used by the debugger, if it's in the same directory as the ROM file and has the same base name.

 What's immediatly striking is that the subroutine call we returned from wasn't `Auto0015` at `808A70`, but rather another auto-generated function at `80FF66`.
-Let's quickly consult our disassembly to see what's up there!
+Let's quickly consult our disassembly to see what's up there:

 ```
 Auto0118: